 How does a ceramic trimmer capacitor work?

 The capacitance in trimmer capacitors is varied by adjusting the position of the movable conductive plate relative to the fixed plate, which changes the overlap area or the distance between them.
 This adjustment alters the electric field in the ceramic dielectric, thereby modifying the capacitance.
-Figure 2 shows 10 pF trimmer capacitors.
+The figure below shows 10 pF trimmer capacitors.

 Applications of ceramic trimmer capacitors